FOREX-Yen and euro struggle as global stocks soar in risk rally

 “In the short term, US-German rate spreads are pushing back to their widest of the year and could start to weigh on the euro,” said Chris Turner, head of currency strategy at ING.

-Chinese Prime Minister Li Keqiang said on Wednesday the recent adjustment in the yuan was “very small” and there was no basis for continued devaluation.
-Li added Beijing did not devalue the yuan in order to stimulate the country’s exports, soothing fears of a prolonged currency war.
+“It all goes back to China, where opaqueness remains over its currency market, monetary policy and capital controls.
+The forex market is most on edge about a further possible devaluation of the yuan.”

+Riding high on the risk rally, the euro hit an 8-month high against the safe-haven Swiss franc of 1.0970 francs early in the Asian session, before slipping back to trade at 1.0940 francs.

-Meanwhile, the Canadian dollar fell against the U.S. dollar to C$1.3229 after gaining 0.8 percent on Tuesday as crude oil, a major export for Canada, surged.
+Meanwhile, the Canadian dollar eased against the U.S. dollar to C$1.3210 after gaining 0.8 percent on Tuesday as crude oil, a major export for Canada, surged.
 A tumble in crude prices had sent the loonie to an 11-year low last month.